pbrucla/linux-scavenger-hunt/.clue-templates/clue03.md

 #### `/etc` ####

-This directory is named after the latin *et cetera* but is usally pronounced "et see".
+This directory is named after the latin *et cetera* but is usually pronounced "et see".
 There are many text (and some binary) files here that are used to configure the system.
 Humans and computers can both read these files to find out how to configure the system.